kyma-project/website/src/blog-posts/13-release-notes-07.md

 ### Asset Store introdution

-We have introduced a first version of a new solution, which the multi-cloud storage for assets such as documentation, images, or even client-side applications.
+We have introduced a first version of a new solution, which the multi-cloud storage for assets such as documentation, images, or even client-side applications. <!-- Add a link to docs -->

 This version of Asset Store brings you the following features addressed by the [Asset Store proposal](https://github.com/kyma-project/community/blob/master/sig-and-wg/sig-core/proposals/asset-store-proposal.md):